-Jonathan has published more than 150 articles on employment issues, and more than 50 blogs on leadership, legal and HR issues.
+Jonathan has published more than 250 full-length articles and blogs on employment, HR and leadership issues.
 A contributing editor to HR Magazine, he has published more than 100 articles for the magazine.

 Jonathan was profiled in DiversityInc for efforts in helping organizations increase their inclusiveness relative to diversity, broadly defined.

-Jonathan also is a frequent contributor to Fortune/CNN and BusinessWeek.
+Jonathan also is a regular contributor to Entrepreneur, and in the past, has contributed, to Fortune, and BusinessWeek.

 Prior to joining Duane Morris, Jonathan was a partner at Wolf Block LLP.
 Jonathan was in Wolf Block's Employment Services group from 1986 to 2009 (when the firm voted to dissolve).

 Jonathan's passion is animal rescue and adoption for his local SPCA.
-Jonathan focuses particularly on animals that are less likely to be adopted because of their age or appearance.
+Jonathan focuses particularly on animals that are less likely to be adopted because of their age.